Agora Financial Review

 Other sales pages may include intense videos and time-sensitive calls to action.

-There’s no doubt that Agora Financial know how to market.
 The goal of our Agora Financial review is to find out if they can actually deliver on the bold claims they make.

 History of Agora Financial

 Headquartered in Baltimore, MD, Agora Financial was the brainchild of financial journalist Bill Bonner, co-author of books with a “bearish” perspective including Empire of Debt, Financial Reckoning Day, and Mobs Messiahs and Markets which were parlayed into financial e-letters.
 Agora Financial, LLC was launched in 2004.
 His uniquely critical perspectives of collapsing financial markets and impending doom for economies is a thought-provoking theme that resonates throughout many of Agora’s newsletters.
 Former co-author Addison Wiggin runs the operations as the executive publisher overseeing the editors of each publication service.
 Unique insights and unconventional perspectives are what set Agora products apart from mainstream publications, sometimes to the levels of sensationalism, but attention grabbing and entertaining nonetheless.

 Agora Financial is a marketing machine (and I don’t use that term loosely).
 The company is behind many multimillion dollar product launches and successful investment services.
 Crunchbase estimates that the company generates $41 million in annual revenue but I wouldn’t be surprised if it were higher.
 The company has launched services with big names like Timothy Sykes and Robert Kiyosaki.
 Here are just a few of the company’s subsidiaries:

 Agora Financial Pricing